BlockchainCommons/Pseudonymity-Guide/README.md

 ### _by [Namcios](https://github.com/namcios) and Christopher Allen_

 **Pseudonymity Guide** is a tutorial on how to securely create and operate a pseudonymous identity.
+It is aimed to help activists, journalists, and others prevent or evade online stalking, doxxing, harassment, oppression, or censorship.

+This guide does not aim to help malicious actors perform unethical, criminal, or illicit activities.
+It is written  with the sole purpose to inform good-intended individuals, especially human rights activists, about often overlooked considerations and risks in online activities.
+Therefore, it provides insights and actionable steps someone can take to sanitize their online environment and habits, as well as tips on creating and operating a pseudonymous identity separate from their real world identity.

+Currently, this guide does not provide information on achieving near-to-perfect privacy on the internet, for instance, to guard against NSA-like personal targetting.

 ## Additional Information